zilishen/documentation/content/nms/installation/infrastructure-as-code/configuration.md

 The Ansible role for NGINX Management Suite simplifies the installation process by installing all the prerequisites and any modules you specify.

 {{< img src="img/iac/ansible-flow.png" caption="Figure 1.
 NGINX Management Suite Ansible flow" alt="A diagram showing the installation flow of the NGINX Management Suites Ansible role.
-It lists Clickhouse, NGINX and the NMS repository as prerequisites before installing the NMS module.">}}
+It lists NGINX, Clickhouse, and the NMS repository as prerequisites before installing the NMS module.">}}

 ---